Best gaming earbuds for PS5, Xbox Series X, PC and Nintendo Switch

 Compact, portable and easy to use, these are our top picks for the best gaming earbuds out there.

-- If you're looking for something cheaper, check out the best budget wireless earbuds of 2021
+- If to go completely wire-free, check out the best budget wireless earbuds of 2021

 Our top gaming earbud picks